A Summer of Celebrations 夏祭り

 Players of Awa Odori festival flute, Tokushima.

-Gion Matsuri festival Kyoto, a big party for 863!
+Gion Matsuri festival Kyoto, a popular festival since 863!

 Fireworks over the Uji River.

 Boats and lanterns, magic Osaka Tenjin Festival.

 In mid-July, the Mitama Matsuri illuminates and animates the peaceful Yasukuni Jinja.

 Gion Matsuri tanks of Kyoto may reach 25m in height, and their wheels measure as an adult!